tmcb/free-fall-simulator/README.md

     xargs -J@ brew install @ < ./etc/macos-brew-packages.txt

+### Nix (NixOS 23.05 & MacOS Ventura + Nix)

+This project supports `nix-shell`.
+If you wish to start a development shell, run

+    nix-shell ./etc/shell.nix

 ## Build

 The commands below were tested on `bash`.
 Please adapt them to your shell accordingly.